spepler/shell-extras/_episodes/04-pipefilter.md

 ~~~
 {: .output}

-The `-m` and `-w` options can also be used with the `wc` command, to show
+The `-c` and `-w` options can also be used with the `wc` command, to show
-only the number of characters or the number of words in the files.
+only the number of bytes or the number of words in the files.

 > ## Why Isn't It Doing Anything?
 >